-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Pre-Effective Amendment No. 1 to the Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and State of New York, on the 18th day of September 2013.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Post-Effective Amendment No. 1 to the Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and State of New York, on the 13th day of December 2013.

 By: /s/ Arthur H. Penn

 Name: Arthur H. Penn

-Title: Chief Executive Officer and Chairman of the Board
+Title: Chief Executive Officer and Chairman of the

+Board

-Pursuant to the requirements of the Securities Act of 1933, this Pre-Effective Amendment No. 1 to the Registration Statement has been signed by the following persons in the capacities set forth below on the 18th day of September 2013.
+Pursuant to the requirements of the Securities Act of 1933, this Post-Effective Amendment No. 1 to the Registration Statement on Form N-2 has been signed by the following persons in the capacities set forth below on the 13th day of December 2013.

-Name Title

-/s/ Arthur H. Penn

-Arthur H. Penn Chairman of the Board of Directors and Chief Executive Officer (Principal Executive Officer)

-/s/ Aviv Efrat

-Aviv Efrat Chief Financial Officer and Treasurer (Principal Financial and Accounting Officer)
+Name Title /s/ Arthur H. Penn Arthur H. Penn Chairman of the Board of Directors and Chief Executive Officer (Principal Executive Officer) /s/ Aviv Efrat Aviv Efrat Chief Financial Officer and Treasurer (Principal Financial and Accounting Officer)